alexmorales33/AlexDev/content/featured/FaceLandmark/index.md

 ---

 Application of Movies and TV Series.
-Interacting and rendering an API, allowing us to see details about it.
+Interacting and rendering the information inside theMovieDbApi, allowing us to see details about it.
 (Rating, Casting, Synopsis, etc).